10 Great Ideas About Hardwood to Tile Transition

 #3 Customized Geometric Flow Transition

 Geometric tiles are popular in kitchens and entryways.
 Where they meet a wood floor, stagger the tiles rather than creating a straight line.
 It will create more of a flow instead of looking like the top of a castle.
-If you want to lay the floor on your own, set the tiles before you install the wood floor.
+If you want to lay the flooring on your own, set the tiles before you install the hardwood floor.

 Need to see how to do it?
 Check out this comprehensive video, Hex tile to hardwood floor transition.

-#4 Blending Tiles and Boards of Equal Size
+#4 Blending Tiles and Floorboards of Equal Size

-Tile that recreates the look of wood is a smart choice for wet areas of the home.
+Tile that recreates the look of hardwood flooring is a smart choice for wet areas of the home.
 To make the transition from tile to wood more interesting, offset the pattern.

-It’s a modern approach that protects the wood from the outside elements and creates an exciting design element that highlights both floors.
+It’s a modern approach that protects the hardwood floor from the outside elements and creates an exciting design element that highlights both floors.
 This is a practical technique for transitions around wood stoves and fireplaces.
 It’s perfect for entryways, laundry rooms, and mudrooms too.

 #5 The End Cap Transition

-When you have a wide gap between the two floors, it’s the ideal place to use one of the boards for this transition.
-The board acts as a threshold or end cap between the spaces.
+When you have a wide gap between the two types of flooring, it’s the ideal place to use one of the floorboards for this transition.
+The floorboard acts as a threshold or end cap between the spaces.

 The end cap is the perfect solution for an uneven transition from one room to the next.
-For example, if the wood floor is higher than the tile or stone floor, you can taper or ease the edge down to the lower floor.
+For example, if the hardwood flooring is higher than the tile or stone floor, you can taper or ease the edge down to the lower floor.
 This creates a safe and stumble-free transition that looks natural.
-Because the transition is the same wood as the floor, it blends in seamlessly.
+Because the transition is the same hardwood as the floor, it blends in seamlessly.

 Most often, transitions happen at a doorway.
 The smoothest transitions use wood to tile transition strips, a thin metal strip, or a piece of wood molding designed for that purpose.

-For an alternative to wood molding that may protrude upward, you can use a wood strip for the same flooring material cut to fit the space.
+For an alternative to hardwood floor molding that may protrude upward, you can use a wood strip for the same flooring material cut to fit the space.
 Glue or nail it down for a seamless transition that matches the hardwood floor.

 #7 Tile Or Stone Threshold